Hugh Laing

-Hugh Laing (6 June 1911 – 10 May 1988) was one of the most significant dramatic ballet dancers of the 20th-century.
-He danced with Marie Rambert's Ballet Club and New York City Ballet.
-He was the partner of choreographer Antony Tudor.
+Hugh Laing (born Hugh Morris Alleyne Skinner, 6 June 1911 – 10 May 1988) was a ballet dancer.
+Known for his good looks and the intensity of his stage presence, Laing danced with Marie Rambert's Ballet Club and New York City Ballet.
+Laing is regarded as one of the finest dramatic dancers of 20th-century ballet.

 Biography

+Early life and education

-Hugh Laing was born in Barbados in the then British West Indies.
+Hugh Laing was born in Barbados in the then British West Indies on June 6, 1911.
+He was of English and Irish background, the son of Donald M. and Beatrice A. Skinner.
 He moved to London in 1931 to study art, but soon became interested in ballet.

+Ballet career

-After taking ballet classes with Marie Rambert, Margaret Craske and Olga Preobrajenska, he joined Miss Rambert's experimental Ballet Club in 1933, and it was there that he met Antony Tudor.
+After taking ballet classes with Marie Rambert, Margaret Craske and Olga Preobrajenska, he joined Rambert's experimental Ballet Club in 1933, and it was there that he met Antony Tudor.
+They became collaborators and lovers.